Introduction

 - pH of water being used for irrigation should range between 6.5 to 8.5.

 - Water salinity is an indicator of total dissolved salts present in the water.
 It is of prime concern for both the soil structure and crop yield.
+Salt concentration is measured by electrical conductivity (EC) in milliSiemens per meter (mS/m) or micromhos per cm.
+Water having EC below 1500 micromhos/cm is good for irrigation.

-Sodium adsorption ratio (SAR) is a measure of the relative proportion of sodium (Na⁺) to calcium (Ca²⁺) and magnesium (Mg²⁺) in water.
+- Sodium Adsorption Ratio (SAR) is a measure of the relative proportion of sodium (Na⁺) to calcium (Ca²⁺) and magnesium (Mg²⁺) in water.
 High sodium causes breaking of soil aggregates and sealing of the soil pores.
 Sodium weakens the binding capacity of soil.
+A small SAR value indicates low sodium content in water.
+It should be below 10 in irrigation water.

 - Addition of gypsum in low calcium soil + leaching